AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 	  }
 	}

-We can also use "Allow" instead of using "Deny" in "Effect" element/key, and both ways have the same behavior.
+We can also use "Allow" instead of using "Deny" in the "Effect" element/key.
+Both ways have the same behavior.
 See the following...

 Syntax:
 ~~~~~~~